-Albert Fukushima and Stanly Vasques who were employed by Līhu'e Plantation and worked in the subject area, said that no evidence of artifacts, bones, or other indicators of previous historic on-site activity were uncovered during the cultivation of sugar.
+Albert Fukushima and Stanly Vasques who were employed by Līhu'e Plantation and worked in the subject area, said that no evidence of artifacts, bones, or other indicators of previous historic on-site activity were uncovered during the cultivation of sugar, nor did they observe any use of the Property by Native Hawaiians for gathering or traditional or cultural practices.

-Additionally, Willie Sanchez who started mowing the property in 1999 after Amfac Sugar sold the property, stated that he never saw any historical or cultural items on this property and that the agricultural water system was abandoned and the interior ditches were almost flat from non-use.
+Additionally, Willie Sanchez who started mowing the property in 1999 after Amfac Sugar sold the property, stated that he never saw any historical or cultural items on this property and that the agricultural water system was abandoned, and the interior ditches were almost flat from non-use.

-In 1995 SHPD stated for the "Site Selection EIS" for the adjacent Kapa'a Middle School that the site may not be Archaeological or Historically rich because of the consistent cultivation of sugar for nearly a hundred years.
+In 1995, SHPD stated for the "Site Selection EIS" for the adjacent Kapa'a Middle School that the site may not be Archaeological or Historically rich because of the consistent cultivation of sugar for nearly a hundred years.